Rajpratik71/Mininet-wiki/MininetWalkthrough.md

 On the other hand, the user-space switch can be a great starting point for implementing new functionality, especially where software performance is not critical (such as when the user-space switch is controlling a hardware switch).

 Another example switch type is Open vSwitch (OVS), which comes preinstalled on the Mininet VM.
-The iperf-reported TCP bandwidth should be similar to the !OpenFlow kernel module, and possibly faster:
+The iperf-reported TCP bandwidth should be similar to the OpenFlow kernel module, and possibly faster:
 <verbatim>
 sudo mn --switch ovsk --test iperf</verbatim>